syntaxsurge/useful-seo-functions-by-syntaxsurge/README.md

 This plugin provides a suite of SEO and Security functions to enhance the functionality of your WordPress site.
 It includes features like SERPcraft.com Autoposting, Affiliate Settings, Security Settings, and comprehensive SEO Settings.

-## Plugin Overview

-**Useful SEO Functions by SyntaxSurge** is designed to enhance your WordPress site's SEO and security capabilities.
-It offers a range of functionalities, from automating affiliate links to improving the visibility of your posts on search engines.

 ## Table of Contents
 - [Plugin Overview](#plugin-overview)
 - [Installation](#installation)